 This changed when I was at a picnic and had a taste of my friend’s bruschetta.
 I couldn’t stop eating it!
 I asked my friend what on earth he put in this bruschetta, because I thought surely he had to have put some magical ingredient in there.

-It was the simplest of things…tomatoes, basil, garlic, olive oil, and balsamic.
+It was the simplest of things…summer tomatoes, basil, garlic, olive oil, and balsamic.
 So good.

 Cut the seeded tomatoes up into small chunks:

 Place the tomatoes in a bowl and add torn fresh basil, and minced garlic.
 Season with salt and pepper:

 Next add a splash of really good olive oil, followed by balsamic vinegar:

 Mix this all together, then simply serve the bruschetta with sliced, cooked chicken.
 I served it with this Mediterranean Quinoa Salad.